 - You argue with family members or coworkers about your drinking habits

-- You can’t remember what happened while you were binge drinking
+- You black out and can’t remember what happened while you were binge drinking

 - You drink every day or binge drink every weekend

-- When you have problems or are stressed or anxious, you turn to drinking
+- You turn to alcohol when you have problems or are stressed or anxious

 - You cannot stop at one drink, but rather you always drink until you are intoxicated